Divy1211/IntroToPython/docs/operations.md

 | `#!py **=`     | Exponentiation   | `a**=b`     | `a = a**b`                    |

+!!! info "Identity and Bitwise operators"
-Note: There are two more types of operators, Identity Operators and Bitwise Operators.
-Bitwise Operators are out of the scope of today's session, and we will be taking a look at Identity Operators at a later point.
+    There are two more types of operators, Identity Operators and Bitwise Operators.
+They are out of the scope of today's session, but if you are curious, you can look them up!